kayamu/CST8918_FinalProject/FinalProject/README.txt

 • Enable HTTPS termination by attaching an ACM certificate to the ALB listener.
 • Configure AWS CloudWatch alarms and centralized logging for operational visibility.
 • Store Terraform state in an S3 backend with DynamoDB locking to support team collaboration and prevent state corruption.

+ASSUMPTIONS & LIMITATIONS

+• The RDS password is hardcoded for demonstration; use AWS Secrets Manager for production.
+• No automated backup or multi-AZ for RDS (can be enabled for production).
+• S3 bucket access policies are not restricted for simplicity.
+• Application-level log shipping to CloudWatch is not configured by default.

+KNOWN ISSUES & TROUBLESHOOTING

+• If RDS provisioning fails, ensure your AWS account has sufficient quota and the selected instance type is available in your region.
+• For S3 bucket naming conflicts, change the project_name variable.

 This configuration embodies proven security, scalability, and maintainability patterns.
 It serves both as the CST8918 Final Project submission and a solid foundation for production deployments.